lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 {::boilerplate bcp14+}

-This specification is consistent with all terminology from {{I-D.ietf-pquip-pqt-hybrid-terminology}}.
+This specification is consistent with all terminology from {{RFC9794}}.
 In addition, the following terms are used in this specification:

 **ALGORITHM**: